The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 Towards the end of the rainy season Palo Verde is home to at least 250,000 birds.

-For birdwatching however dry season (Jan - April) is the best time to visit the reserve because waters largely subside and the park's many birds cluster by the remaining marshes and waterholes.
+For » birdwatching in Palo Verde the dry season, from Jan - April, is the best time because waters largely subside and the park's many birds cluster by the remaining marshes and waterholes.
 Observing the fauna is particularly good because in dry season there is little vegetation to obstruct views of the roosting birds.

 With little or no precipitation for half the year, most bushes and trees in the dry forest shed their leaves to conserve water.
 At the peak of dry season however, many trees burst into a riot of colors boasting bright yellow and red flowers on bare branches.